 Nobody can freeze or cancel transactions that have gone through, even if it was in error or as a result of a scam.
-Custodial services can insure themselves against such cases and ‘recover’ user funds by paying them from the insurance fund, but even they are not able to reverse transactions that have been added to the blockchain.
+Custodial services can insure themselves against such cases and ‘recover’ user assets by paying them from insurance, but even they are not able to reverse transactions that have been added to the blockchain.

 You are the only one who has access

-In the traditional banking model, the custody of your funds is shared between you and the bank, where the bank, arguably, has more power.
-Your funds can be frozen, your transfers can be restricted, your credit score can substantially affect your life, and in the worst case scenario, the bank can default.
+In the traditional banking model, the custody of your assets is shared between you and the bank, where the bank has more power.
+Your assets can be frozen, your transfers can be restricted, your credit score can substantially affect your life, and in the worst case scenario, the bank can default.